Shop Subscribe

 Stoneware:

-The second type of clay is stoneware and can be of many colors.
+The second type of clay is stoneware, which can be many colors.
 It is mainly used for mid- and high-temperature firing.
 Most pottery used for functional work is made of stoneware clay.
 It matures (becomes dense and vitrified) at temperatures below and above 2000°F.

 China: